syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 ### Expand and collapse

 Diagram allows to expand/collapse the sub trees of a layout. `isExpanded` property of node allows you to expand/collapse its children.
-Following code example shows how to expand/collapse the children of a node.
+The following code example shows how to expand/collapse the children of a node.

 {% highlight js %}

-//Initialize diagram
+//Initializes Diagram
 $("#diagram").ejDiagram({
-    //Define default layout as organizational chart
+    //Defines default layout as organizational chart
     layout: {
         type: "organizationalchart", fixedNode: "node1"
     },
-    //Define double click event
+    //Defines double click event
     doubleClick: onDoubleClick
 });